SECURITY - PART 1

 Included in the many types of viruses are:

-- A Trojan horse is a computer program that pretends to do one thing (like claim to be a picture) but actually does damage when one starts it (it can completely erase one's files).
+A Trojan horse is a computer program that pretends to do one thing (like an image) but actually does damage when one opens it (for example, it can completely delete one's files).
 Trojan horses cannot replicate automatically.

 There are many anti-virus programs available ranging from expensive to free.
 Here is a brief overview of the most popular and some recommendations: